|

 comparison, the gray wolf differs from its closest wild relative, the

-coyote, by about 4% of mitochondrial DNA sequence.” (“Molecular Evolution of
+coyote, by about 4% of mitochondrial DNA sequence. . . .
+Dogs are gray

 Physiologically wolves are carnivores and